nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 We will be using the user input `list` as an example.

 1. The user executes the command `list`, intending to list all persons in the address book.
-2. The `AddressBookParser` interprets the input and creates a `ListCommand` object.
+2. The `HRPlatformParser` interprets the input and creates a `ListCommand` object.
 3. The `LogicManager` invokes the execute method of `ListCommand`.
 4. The execute method of `ListCommand` calls `updateFilteredPersonList` in the `Model` to apply a filter to show all persons.
 5. The execute method of `ListCommand` returns a `CommandResult` object, indicating the command was successful with the message "Listed all persons".